Discussion Papers 1992. No. 16.

 More precisely, in addition to the existence of coal and uranium deposits, ideological

-played role in forming the character of the city, too.
+and political considerations played role in forming the character of the city, too.
 Among

 Horváth, Gyula: Culture and Urban Development (The Case of Pécs).